-The key to a good customer onboarding program is to guide your customers as frictionlessly as possible to their first success with your company.
-This initial experience will not only set the tone for the rest of your customer’s lifespan, it’s also the time in which your new relationship is at its most fragile.
+An effective customer onboarding program guides new customers as frictionlessly as possible to their first success with your company.
+This initial experience is critical, as it will set the tone for the entirety of your customer’s lifespan.
+It’s also the time in which your new relationship is at its most fragile

-But creating an onboarding program doesn’t have to be a stress-filled endeavor.
-Here are steps that project managers, customer success managers and learning and development professionals can take to create and launch a customer onboarding program for customers or channel partners.
+Launching a new customer onboarding program can seem daunting at first, but it doesn’t have to be a stress-filled endeavor.
+Below, we'll outline six steps that project managers, customer success managers and learning and development professionals can follow to create and launch a customer onboarding program that drives real results.

 Step 1: Set goals and build your team

 Your first step should be to create the infrastructure for your project.
 Begin by outlining the goals of your onboarding program, and ensure they’re aligned to the strategic needs of your business.
 Then go out and build the best team possible to help you accomplish those goals.
 If you’re operating as a team of one, you’ll need to be honest about the constraints you’ll face and potentially bring on external resources, depending on your needs.